-Agilent Technologies Thought Leader Award Supports Institut Curie, Dr. Emmanuel Barillot's Web-Based Tools for Cancer and Drug-Safety Research
+Agilent Technologies Thought Leader Award Supports Dr. Ronald A. DePinho and Translational Research

-SANTA CLARA, Calif.--(BUSINESS WIRE)-- Agilent Technologies Inc. (NYS: A) today announced that Dr. Emmanuel Barillot, director of Bioinformatics and Systems IT at the Institut Curie in Paris, has received an Agilent Thought Leader Award in recognition of his pioneering development of user-friendly, Web-based bioinformatics tools for systems toxicology.
+SANTA CLARA, Calif.--(BUSINESS WIRE)-- Agilent Technologies Inc. (NYS: A) today announced that Dr. Ronald A. DePinho, a world-renowned oncologist and researcher, has received an Agilent Thought Leader Award.

-The Agilent Thought Leader program promotes fundamental scientific advances by contributing financial support, products and expertise to the research of influential thought leaders in the life sciences and chemical analysis.
-Information about previous award recipients is available at www.agilent.com/univ_relation/TLP/index.shtml.
+The Agilent Thought Leader Program promotes fundamental scientific advances by contributing financial support, products and expertise to the research of influential thought leaders in the life sciences and chemical analysis fields.
+Information about previous recipients is available at www.agilent.com/univ_relation/TLP/index.shtml.

 About Agilent Technologies